 The Antillean Creole of Sint Maarten

 The Antillean Creole of Sint Maarten, numbering approximately 7,100 people, are No Longer Unreached.
-They are an ethnic community of mixed European, African, and Indigenous American ancestry and can also be known as Papiamentu, Antillean Creole.
-They are an Indigenous people, in the Afro-Caribbean people cluster of the Latin-Caribbean Americans affinity bloc.
-Their primary religion is Christianity - Folk Catholicism.
+They are described as an ethnic community of mixed European, African, and Indigenous American ancestry They are an Indigenous people, with Antillean as their ethnic/kinship group and are in the Afro-Caribbean people cluster of the Latin American and Caribbean Peoples.
+Their primary religion is Folk Catholicism.
 They primarily speak Papiamentu.

 Photo courtesy of Joshua Project.
 Photo Source: A. Robles de Medina